Japan Health Insurance Advice

 • Travel Plans

-Japan health insurance plans designed for people visiting or working in Japan .
+Japan expat health insurance plans designed for people visiting or working in Japan.
 Policies can be tailored for either for the short or medium term, but the trip cannot exceed 12 months.

-Health Insurance International aims to provide you with the complete insurance solution; everything from choosing the right medical plan to reimbursement of claims to giving medical advice on Japan and hospitals that are internationally recognized by your Japan health insurance plan.
-This is all done in an efficient, customer focused manner ensuring your Japan health insurance plan gives the right cover for you.
+Global Health Insurance aims to provide you with the complete insurance solution; everything from choosing the right medical plan and reimbursement of claims to making sure you find the best hospitals that are internationally recognized by your Japan expat health insurance plan.
+This is all done in an efficient, customer focused manner ensuring your Japan expat health insurance plan gives the right cover for you.

 The East Asian island archipelago of Japan lies in the Pacific Ocean to the east of Russia, Korea and China.
 Its unique culture and history formed over centuries of isolation; even the influence of neighbours such as China and Korea has been diluted due to Japan’s geographic isolation.
 Modern Japanese culture takes more inspiration from global trends, but with distinctly local characteristics, particularly in art, fashion and cuisine.
 Japanese food is justly world renowned, and even restaurants serving European cuisine are world class.
 Japan is the world’s third largest economy, despite having a population of only 128 million, making it one of the world’s most densely populated countries.